New ideas for a wasteful industry

 Recycled textile waste to make product

-Total amount of textiles which got recycled to make product - including production waste of all suppliers
+Total amount of textiles that got recycled to make the product - including production waste of all suppliers

 Recycled material waste rate of product

-Recycled waste (textile and plastic bottles) contained in product in percent (based on the actual product weight)
+Recycled textile waste contained in product in percent (based on the actual product weight)

 Recycled textile waste rate of all textiles components